xtuml/mc/doc/notes/4_cds_instdump_dnt.md

 It is called rsl2oal.
 Find this.
 Build it.
 Establish/Restore its usefulness, or abandon it.

+CDS Move this into git into the branch.

 ### 7.12 C++ and System-C Branches
 Add the C++ and System-C specialized folders to the git repository branch for this work.
 Then, make changes as necessary to work with the updated set of common RSL archetypes.

+This refresh must occur at least once before file names in the RSL are changed (if they are changed).